 Redlands offers several scholarships, but you can also apply for scholarships from businesses, organizations, foundations and more.
 Federal Student Aid is a good place to start.

 Important Deadline and Policies

-FAFSA: You can submit the Free Application for Federal Student Aid (FAFSA) as early as October 1.
+Federal Student Aid (FAFSA): You can submit the FAFSA as early as October 1.
 You must apply before December 1 to be considered for the Oklahoma Tuition Aid Grant (OTAG) program.
 When completing the FAFSA, enter the Redlands’ school code 003156 to ensure we receive your information.